microsoft/pai/docs/manual/cluster-admin/recommended-practice.md

 # Recommended Practice

 Managing one or more clusters is not an easy task.
-In most cases, the manager should have good knowledge about Linux, Kubernetes, and OpenPAI system.
-Here we recommend some practice experience for your reference.
+In most cases, the administrator should have good knowledge OpenPAI system.
+Here we recommend some practice experience for the administrator's reference.

 ## Team Shared Practice